hogimn/sql-formatter/README.md

 ## Examples

-You can easily use `VerticalBlank.SqlFormatter.SqlFormatter` :
+You can easily use `SQL.Formatter.SqlFormatter` :

 ```c#
 SqlFormatter.Format("SELECT * FROM table1")